muhai-project/mira/README.md

-# MIRA - Mechanisms of Inequality: An Ontology and Knowledge Graph for Social Demography Research
+# MIRA - Mechanisms of Inequality: A Knowledge Graph for Social Demography Hypotheses and Findings.

-Brief description or tagline about your research project.
+This github presents the MIRA-KG, a knowledge graph designed to capture hypotheses and findings in social demography research.
+The resource aids researchers in understanding the trends and patterns revealed in social demography, and use them to discover biases, discover knowledge, and derive novel questions.

 ## Table of Contents
 - [Overview](#overview)